Daniel-Parke/WiseWattage/README.md

 - [x] Storing of individual full model results as well as aggregated data to be accessed separately
 - [x] Enable saving of produced models as CSV file
 - [x] Basic exception handling implemented
+- [x] Ability to save model objects built in to class methods
 <br>

 **Planned features:**